mrkmg/type-rest/README.md

 =========

-A simple fetch wrapper made with for TypeScript to pragmatically build paths, requests, and responses a JSON Rest API.
-Developers can use, and/or distribute a typed interface to allow for IDE code completion on their APIs with only a definition.
+A simple fetch wrapper made with for TypeScript to pragmatically build endpoints, requests, and responses a for a Rest API.
+API Developers can use, and/or distribute a typed interface to allow for IDE code completion on their APIs inside of TypeScript projects.

 - [Quick Start](#quick-start)
 - [Examples](#examples)